-I wake up with the Nike marketing moto and decide to just go with the two trips and not to delay the trip any more knowing that the area dries up over summer.
+I wake up with the Nike marketing moto and decide to just go with the two trips to walk the gear in and not to delay the trip any more knowing that the area dries up over summer.
 Quickly checking, the pack weight with the boat is 26 kg without water, I can definitely do it.

 Quickly visiting my brother and sister on the way down turns into a half-day work detail volunteering to help my sister setup some semi-permanent tents for her nature conservation project.
 It's getting close to 5pm and I've only just crossed into NSW.
 This could be a long trip down.
 I put my trust in my navigation app and blindly head off following backroads south.
 Random rest area at 1am (2am AEDT) for the night.

 Up with the sun rising, I continue down to Thredbo, arriving around 3:30pm (4:30pm AEDT) the following day.

 Climbing to the roof of Australia

 Original plans were to do a single day hike around the circuit, but with all of the delays I was itching to get moving.
 Quickly checking with the info office about any possible crime issues (reg. car packing in random places) and polices regarding bush camping, I head off.
 There is apparently very limited issues with crime there, and I intentionally had allowed the car to look very dirty to make it look cheap.
 Back country camping is also permitted with some restrictions.

 With a light overnight pack with a bivy & one day's food, I start the walk up at 5:10pm (all times now in AEDT).
 With the lifts closed, the trails are fairly deserted and the day is pleasantly cool but with an overcast sky casting a moody light.
 With the church bells randomly ringing in the distance, the old burn damage and the cry of distant crows it feels slightly apocalyptic, I can't help but think of the GoT episode of Targaryen and King's Landing (spoilers / nsfw).
 It was strangely foreboding...